THE WEDDING PHOTO GUIDE

 How to make it amazing

 I do everything in my power to create amazing portraits.
-Give me at least 30 minutes during golden hour or enough time to setup lighting for night/indoor photos and yes you will get those bomb ass photos you see in my portfolio.
 I am not here to take over your wedding day and make photos the center of attention but you are also hiring me for a reason and I want you to have the best photography experience.

 09.